 Vegan Diet Plan 2: Homemade

 I think it’s very good.
 Being a little expensive to feed larger dogs, many owners use it for variety.
-I’m sorry that I can’t publish it online.
-It may be hazardous for all but healthy adult dogs.
+I’m sorry that I can’t publish it online as it may be hazardous for all but healthy adult dogs.
 If you want to use it, there are two choices:

 - Come in for a checkup.
 As long as your dog is suitable we will supply a tailored version for the price of a second consultation fee.

 - If you don’t live locally, ask your vet about getting the same thing done in your clinic.
 You can get your vets to contact us to see who we used.

 What about special snacks for dogs?
 There are quite a lot you can choose from.
 We sell Veggie Ears that look spookily like the real thing and dogs love them.
-However, there are plenty of other options out there.
+However, there are plenty of other options you can find online.